Platform and Technology Capabilities

 May 11, 2020 - by Synoptek

-Let’s look at the three ways in which IoT has transformed the field service sector forever.
+Let’s look at the three ways in which IoT has transformed the field service sector forever:

 In a well-integrated ecosystem, it is easier for technicians to uncover related problems or identify trends that can lead to/escalate into a failure.
-As a result, rather than relying on fixed maintenance schedules and break-fix approach, organizations ensure that the anomalies are detected in advance and addressed through simpler fixes rather than large-scale repairs.
+As a result, rather than relying on fixed maintenance schedules and a break-fix approach, organizations can ensure that anomalies are detected in advance and addressed through simpler fixes rather than large-scale repairs.

 Automation and IoT together represent a massive breakthrough in the customer service sector.
-Unlike the multi-step, manual, convoluted, and telephonic/email complaint registration process in the pre-IoT era, registering complaints/issues in the IoT era requires zero effort from the customers’ end.
+Unlike the multi-step, manual, convoluted, and telephonic/email complaint registration process in the pre-IoT era, registering complaints/issues in the IoT era requires zero effort from the customer’s end.

-Not only this, IoT-connected devices also help field services agencies keep their inventory up to date.
-As the devices automatically signal operations teams and warehouses when they need a new part, the technicians in the warehouse get a clear view of the requirements and are able to manage the inventory efficiently.
+At no stage do customers have to haggle with the service team for explaining the issue or fixing up a schedule for technicians to visit.
+Such seamless experiences help field service teams to develop a long-lasting, productive relationship with their customers.
+At the same time, IoT-connected devices help field service teams keep their inventory up to date.
+As devices automatically signal operations teams and warehouses when they need a repair or a new part, the technicians in the warehouse get a clear view of the requirements and are able to manage their inventory efficiently.

 IoT technology also enables field services agencies to predict and prevent failure before they impact the business continuity at their clients’ side – which results in less interruption on the clients’ revenue streams.

-To learn how to integrate IoT into your field service business, how the future of IoT will impact your business, and the IoT Connector for Microsoft Dynamics 365 solution, contact us.
+To learn how to integrate IoT into your field service business, how the future of IoT will impact your business, and the IoT Connector for Dynamics 365 solution, contact us.

-© 2021 Synoptek, LLC.
+© 2023 Synoptek, LLC.
 All Rights Reserved.